pistolla/bitjosef/projects/_posts/2018-02-10-maycentral.md

 1. Feature: Admin can view, add and remove registered users
 2. Feature: Added ability to run on background while minimized on system tray.
 User is notified when new notifications are received and alert when no internet connection
 3. Feature: User can get in-app messages using status bar at the bottom of the screen
+4. Feature: Added a retractable side navigation
-4. Feature: Include a .MSI binary installation file for Windows OS
+5. Feature: Include a .MSI binary installation file for Windows OS
-5. BugFix: Created a default location for database backup and restoration
+6. BugFix: Created a default location for database backup and restoration

 #### v1.0.31 ####
 1. Added to version control for latest download